The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Dov Bloch is an Otolaryngologist in Danbury, Connecticut.
+Dov Bloch is an Otolaryngologist practicing medicine in Danbury, Connecticut.
 Dr. Bloch is rated as an Advanced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Ozena, Nonallergic Rhinopathy, Palatal Myoclonus, and Infant Hearing Loss.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Palatal Myoclonus, Ozena, Nonallergic Rhinopathy, and Infant Hearing Loss.

 Experienced in Occupational Hearing Loss